pandagxnu/Printrbot-Junior-Firmware/README.md

-Printrbot-Plus-Firmware
+Printrbot-Junior-Firmware
 =======================

-Configured for a stock Printrbot Plus
+Configured for a stock Printrbot Junior